MBSR Mindfulness-Based Stress Reduction

 There are a number of reasons for this.
 However most importantly, as media coverage on the topic caused an exponential growth of interest new students to apply, these newer students did not understand just how -hard- the work can be.
 For MBSR to be effective, it requires changing your fundamental relationship to what stresses you out.
 Naturally, this fundamental change is not easy.

 The Mindful Boston Meditation Toolbox class was developed as a bridge to ease new students into the intensity of the heart-based changes that take place during MBSR.
-The Toolbox is usually offered in the fall and winter semesters.
-MBSR is offered in the spring.
+The Toolbox is usually offered in the winter and spring semesters.
+MBSR is offered in the fall.

 HOW TO APPLY